• Skip to primary navigation

 Yes, you can use expired balsamic vinegar.
 The expiration date is given as a guide only and isn’t a strict determination of how long the vinegar will be safe to use.

-Using balsamic vinegar long after the expiration date is safe provided the vinegar has been stored properly and doesn’t display any signs of spoiling.
+Using balsamic vinegar long after the expiration date is safe, provided the vinegar has been stored correctly and doesn’t display any signs of spoiling.

 Can I Freeze Balsamic Vinegar?

 Yes, you can freeze balsamic vinegar.
-All kinds of vinegar, including apple cider vinegar, balsamic vinegar, and black vinegar, freeze at 28°F. However, there’s no need to freeze vinegar because balsamic vinegar lasts indefinitely in a dark cupboard, and freezing the vinegar doesn’t prolong its lifespan.
+All kinds of vinegar, including apple cider vinegar, balsamic vinegar, and black vinegar, freeze at 28°F. However, there’s no need to freeze vinegar because balsamic vinegar lasts indefinitely in a dark cupboard, and freezing it doesn’t prolong its lifespan.

 Conclusion